JochenHeckl/DataBinding/README.md

 - Open Unity and create a new Unity Project.

-  It does not matter which kind of Unity project you choose DataBinding works with all flavours of Unity.
-For simplicity we will choose 3D Core.
+  It does not matter which kind of Unity project you choose, DataBinding works with all flavours of Unity.
+We will choose which probably is the most common choice - 3D (URP) Core for this example.

   ![Create Project](Documentation~/Images/CreateProject.png)